-Your Yonkers dentist only pulls teeth when necessary.
+Your dentist only pulls teeth when necessary.
 Wisdom tooth extraction and emergency tooth extraction are two examples.
 With sedation dentistry, you won’t feel any pain, although there may be some mild pain after tooth extractions.
-To prevent tooth extraction infection and promote tooth extraction healing, practice healthy tooth extraction aftercare habits.
-Same-day tooth extractions are possible only if warranted.
+In case of an emergency we offer a same day tooth extraction.

-When your top Yonkers dentist performs a tooth extraction including same day tooth extraction, he removes the tooth from its socket below the gun line.
+When your dentist performs a tooth extraction including same day tooth extraction, he removes the tooth from its socket below the gun line.

 While there are many reasons for pulling a tooth — accident, injury, extensive decay or overcrowding — your dentist, open on Saturdays in the Yonkers, only pulls a tooth if it can’t be saved.

 Common reasons for tooth extraction include:

 - A tooth is damaged and cannot be repaired